omtorano/Exports-Metatranscriptomics/README.md

 echo -e "\nRun ID: ${RUN}"
 echo -e "\nSample: ${input}"
 ```
-8) Now the actual trimming part, -j tells it how many cores to use, --paired tells it these are paired end reads, ${input} puts the unique sample id being cycled through by the slurm array, and we add back on the R1 and R2 endings, using the * wildcard lets us not have to type the entire file name.
-I think due to python versions it will actually only run one core as written here.
+8) Now the actual trimming part, -j tells it how many cores to use, --paired tells it these are paired end reads, ${input} puts the unique sample id being cycled through by the slurm array, and we add back on the R1 and R2 endings, using the * wildcard which prevents having to type the entire file name.
+I think due to python versions it will actually only run one core.
 ```
 trim_galore -j 4 \
 	--paired ${input}R1* ${input}R2* \